ProjectSidewalk/SidewalkWebpage/README.md

 To run the web server locally,

 1. Make sure the Postgres is running locally on port 5432
 2. Run `activator run` on the top directory where `build.sbt` is located.
 This should start the web server.
 Note that the first time compilation takes time.
+3. For the web application to run, you have to build the JavaScript and CSS files.
-3. Run `grunt watch` so the changes you make to SVLabel JavaScript library will be automatically copiled on file updates.
+To do this, run `grunt watch` so the changes you make to SVLabel JavaScript library will be automatically built on file updates.
+If `grunt watch` is not responding, you can run `grunt concat` and `grunt concat_css` to build the files.

 ## Running the Application Remotely
 To run the application remotely,